-34 The Outbreak of Covid-19 pandemic globally and in India is causing significant disturbance and slowdown of economic activity.
-The operations gradually resumed with requisite precautions in the phased manner as per directives issued by NHAI and by ensuring compliance with preventive measures in terms of guidelines/instruction issued by Govt. of India to contain spread of Covid-19.
-The company has availed the relief provided by its lenders by way of moratorium on principal and interest repayments.
-The Ministry of Road Transport and Highways, in consonance of the circular of Ministry of Finance under Atmanirbhar Bharat, has approved and extent the relief to the Contractor/Developers of the Road Sector.
-Accordingly, extension of time for meeting the work obligation under the contract will be given depending upon the site condition.
-The Company has applied to avail the extension of time due to Covid-19 pandemic.
+36 The Ministry of Road Transport and Highways, in consonance of the circular of Ministry of Finance under Atmanirbhar Bharat, has approved and extent the relief to the Contractor/Developers of the Road Sector.
+Accordingly, extension of time for meeting the work obligation under the contract will be given for a period of 3 months to 6 months depending upon the site condition.
+The Company has applied for extension up to August 2022.